awsdocs/amazon-s3-userguide/doc_source/bucket-encryption.md

 + If specifying your own CMK, you should use a fully qualified CMK key ARN\.
 When using a CMK alias, be aware that AWS KMS will resolve the key within the requester’s account\.
 This can result in data encrypted with a CMK that belongs to the requester, and not the bucket administrator\.
 + You must specify a key that you \(the requester\) have been granted `Encrypt` permission to\.
 For more information, see [Allows key users to use a CMK for cryptographic operations](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-users-crypto) in the *AWS Key Management Service Developer Guide*\.

-For more information about when to use customer managed CMKs and the AWS managed CMK, see [Should I use an AWS AWS KMS\-managed key or a custom AWS KMS key to encrypt my objects on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/s3-object-encrpytion-keys/)
+For more information about when to use customer managed KMS keys and the AWS managed KMS keys, see [Should I use an AWS KMS\-managed key or a custom AWS KMS key to encrypt my objects on Amazon S3?](http://aws.amazon.com/premiumsupport/knowledge-center/s3-object-encrpytion-keys/)

 ## Using default encryption with replication<a name="bucket-encryption-replication"></a>